 Exactly.
 You just have to appreciate it for what it is and be thankful if you were there to witness any of it happening.

-Mark was always mind-blowing.
-Channer was really the main motivation behind me caring about filming and making videos to be honest.
+Channer was always mind-blowing.
+He was really the main motivation behind me caring about filming and making videos to be honest.
 He was the guy I’d film the most and vice versa.
-He made everything look way too easy – nobody was 360 flipping and turning with it at that point.
+He made everything look way too easy, nobody was 360 flipping and turning with it at that point.

 Rob Selley.
 Another dude who was light years ahead of everyone else.

-The bank-to-wall and the lower banks that had the fences put up were still skateable at that point – they’d tried to stop people but as always it just created new ways to approach it but, the main focus was on the top section where the stairs, the banks and the beam were.
-That whole ‘dark side’ was just so piss soaked though because they’d switch the lights off to try and deter people from skating, so everybody would piss there, which worked better than any skate stoppers ironically, the dark side was just…nasty and disgusting.
+The bank-to-wall and the lower banks that had the fences put up were still skate-able at that point.
+They’d tried to stop people but, as always, it just created new ways to approach it.
+The main focus was on the top section where the stairs, the banks and the beam were.
+That whole “dark side” was so piss soaked though.
+They’d switch the lights off to try deter people from skating, so everybody would piss there, which worked better than any skate stoppers, ironically.
+That side was just… Nasty and disgusting.

 How many copies of Sound & Vision did you originally make?

-Did you not have a copy of it?
+Did you not have a copy?

-One just says ‘Blank’ on the tape, the other one… oh wait, that’s an original copy with the sticker!
-The third one, that just says ‘Mike’s Skate Film’ and ‘Brit Awards 1990’ so I don’t think that’s Sound & Vision.
+One just says ‘Blank’ on the tape.
+The other one… oh wait, that’s an original copy with the sticker!
+The third one just says ‘Mike’s Skate Film’ and ‘Brit Awards 1990’ so I don’t think that’s Sound & Vision.
 Maybe I’ve got one copy then.

-My original copy has three minutes of The Big Breakfast at the end with Paula Yates and Gabby Roslin…
+My original copy has three minutes of ‘The Big Breakfast’ at the end with Paula Yates and Gabby Roslin…

 Yeah, Esther Rantzen dressed as a telephone.